ericfransen/notes/COMMANDS.md

 - `note %some-template`
   - Creates a new note in the editor, with the template mapped in the config file to `some-template`.
+  - `note -template` -or- shorthand: `note %`
+    - Launches a fuzzy search of the template folder for template selection.

 ## Flags & Options